agent-uri/agent-uri/docs/rfc/draft-narvaneni-agent-uri-00.md

 While `.well-known/agents.json` MAY be used to enumerate all available agents under a domain, the individual `agent.json` files serve as the canonical source of truth.

-Expressing descriptors in JSON-LD enables semantic interoperability and supports alignment with common web-based data models.
+Expressing descriptors in [JSON-LD11] enables semantic interoperability and supports alignment with common web-based data models.

 Implementers MAY choose to embed, proxy, or map to other protocols within the `agent.json` descriptor or transport bindings, allowing for seamless orchestration and hybrid deployments.